Joao-Ex-Machina/jbcr.pt/content/gallery/analog.md

 Most of my colour photos are developed and scanned at the awesome [Carmencita Lisboa](https://carmencitafilmlab.com/lisboa/) film lab.

-Some colour and almost all Black and white photos are developed and scanned by me at the [NAF](https://nucleodeartefotografica.pt/sobre) lab.
+Some colour and almost all Black and White (BnW) photos are developed and scanned by me at the [NAF](https://nucleodeartefotografica.pt/sobre) lab.

-All these technical details are available in each photography description, along with a tiny, tiny text about it.
+Some of these technical details are available in each photo description, along with a tiny, tiny string of text about it.

 As of now my favorite stocks to shoot are **Kodak ColorPlus 200** and **Kentmere Pan 400**.